GSA/digitalgov.gov/_posts/2017-05-23-csp-and-3pao-roles-and-responsibilities.md

 ---
-permalink: /2017/05/23/csp-and-3pao-roles-and-responsibilities/

 layout: post
 date: 2017-05-23 11:00:44 -0400
 title: CSP and 3PAO Roles and Responsibilities
-summary: We wanted to share some high-level guidance for CSPs and 3PAOs we created with the JAB teams to provide insight into the different roles and responsibilities for 3PAOs and CSPs in our authorization process.
-These roles and responsibilities were created and refined over the last year as we refined the JAB&rsquo;s authorization process through FedRAMP
+summary: 'We wanted to share some high-level guidance for CSPs and 3PAOs we created with the JAB teams to provide insight into the different roles and responsibilities for 3PAOs and CSPs in our authorization process.
+These roles and responsibilities were created and refined over the last year as we refined the JAB&rsquo;s authorization process through FedRAMP'
 authors: fedramp
 categories:
   - Code